 - Personal Injury Protection (PIP) Coverage.
 Requirement for no-fault states and optional in a few others.
 PIP pays for injuries you suffered from an accident and lost wages up to your policy’s limits, without regard to fault.

 Once you confirm that your policy covers lost wages, it is required for you to get your documentation together in order to file a claim.
 The paperwork should have the following:

-Check with your car insurance agent to see if there is a form available to have your
+Check with your car insurance agent to see if there is a form available to have your physician fill out.

 The amount of lost wages is based on your pay rate and the amount of time you missed work because of your injury.
 The adjuster may consider increasing your reimbursement if you missed opportunities for job interviews or promotions.